Telecommunications Adjudicator update for April 2023

 - GFAST is Fibre-base Ultrafast Broadband

-LLU and WLR ‘on time repair’ performance has been tracking an improving trend, achieving a 4-week rolling average of 90 % and 88 % respectively, by week ending 16 April 2021.
+LLU and WLR ‘on time repair’ performance has seen a downward trend for LLU and WLR, achieving a 4-week rolling average of 86.2% and 83.0% respectively, by week ending 28 April 2023.

 Due to the performance data not being available this month, the Ethernet KPI charts have not been updated.